folio-labs/folio-order-import-tool/README.md

 * Better way to get data out of the MARC record to include on the instance.
 * Better way to store reference values needed for lookup
 * Current version contains some hard-coded values (e.g. currency: USD)
+* If duplicate PO number error - get the next PO number and try again

 ### What's new?
 * 7-31-2020